 Neuter your male pet and you’ll help prevent him from developing testicular cancer, along with cutting back on unwanted behaviors such as humping (usually - depending on the age of the pet and other factors), and behavioral issues such as aggression and straying.
-This helps keep them from such tragedies as getting into fights with other pets or hit by a car.
+This helps keep them from such tragedies as getting into fights with other pets or being hit by a car.

 When should you get your pet fixed?

-There are number of factors you’ll need to consider when thinking about the right time for the spaying or neutering procedure.
+There are several factors you’ll need to consider when thinking about the right time for the spaying or neutering procedure.
 However, both procedures can be performed on pets as young as a few months old.
 Traditionally, cats and dogs will have been fixed when they are between four and six months old.

-Did you know a pet’s breed and living situation can make a difference when it comes to when you should neuter or spay them Larger pets tend to mature a little slower than smaller ones.
+Did you know a pet’s breed and living situation can make a difference when it comes to when you should neuter or spay them Larger pets tend to mature a little slower than smaller ones?

 Adult size is an important factor for male pets.
 While small and medium male pets can generally be neutered earlier (at about 6 months old), your vet may recommend larger breeds of dog wait until they are about one year old.

 Adopting a male and female from the same age range?
-Have them spayed and neutered earlier, before the female goes into heat.
+Have them spayed and neutered earlier before the female goes into heat.
 But if the male is the only “intact” pet who will be living in the house, you can wait a little longer.